 - Fractures and broken bones

 If you’ve been hurt after slipping, tripping, or falling down a defective staircase, you will likely need extensive medical treatment and care.
 For a chance at securing full compensation, turn to our skilled legal team at Silbowitz, Garafola, Silbowitz, Schatz & Frederick, L.L.P.
 We have over a century of combined experience helping NYC residents get the compensation they deserve from negligent landlords, and ensure that no one else has to suffer from the same injuries.

 Injured on an improperly maintained staircase?
-To learn more from our NYC premises liability lawyers, call (646) 681-7055 today.
+To learn more from our NYC slip and fall lawyers, call (646) 681-7055 today.